Philosophy

 | Subscriptions | Stream management |

-Each extension has a consistent pattern: create it, store it in your app struct (or AppState), use it where needed.
+Each extension has a consistent pattern: create it and wire it where needed.

 Layer 2: Components